-Because of its complex supply chain dependencies, societal implications, widespread use of social media and its ability to impact product quality issue: even a single misstep or oversight in quality can cause massive setbacks within a matter of minutes in the automotive world.
+Because of its complex supply chain dependencies, societal implications, widespread use of social media and its ability to impact product quality issue: even a single misstep or oversight in quality can cause massive setbacks within a matter of minutes in the automotive industry world.
 These issues are magnified in today’s global economy.

 We have seen in an increase in high profile automotive recalls over the past several years that have costed a fortune to several auto giants to correct.
 Some have had lingering damage to their brand names resulting in lost market share.